osmanx8/solana-jupitar-arbitrage-trading-bot/README.md

-# 🚀 Jupiter Arbitrage Bot v1🚀
+# ⚡ Solana Arbitrage Bot v1 — Powered by Jupiter V6

-Tired of memecoin plays like sniping, bundling, or copy trading ?
+Tired of memecoin sniping, bundling bots, and blind copy trades?
+Time to upgrade.
+Trade with logic, not luck.

+Tiredwill apdated
 Step up your game with real yield.

 ---

-### Introducing the Arbitrage Bot powered by Jupiter Aggregator V6
+### 🔍 Meet the Real-Yield Arbitrage Engine
+An automated arbitrage tool built on the latest Jupiter Aggregator (V6) — optimized for Solana's speed and deep DEX liquidity.
 #### Your gateway to automated, real-time profit on Solana.

 - 💰 Passive Gains — Capture price discrepancies across top Solana DEXs effortlessly.